 - The value of the property exceeds the designated amount of alleged degree of criminal possession.

-All forms of larceny and criminal possession of stolen property are crimes that could carry both prison sentences.
+All forms of larceny and criminal possession of stolen property are crimes that could carry prison sentences.
 In addition, criminal convictions may carry severe collateral consequences.
-As a former prosecutor, John Buza has unique experience handling these cases from both sides.
+As former prosecutors, members on our team have unique experience handling these cases from both sides.